 The Company's business model for managing financial assets refers to how it manages its financial assets in order to generate cash flows.
-The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets or both.
+The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets or both and the self-determines whether cash flows will result from collecting contractual cash flows, selling the financial assets or both and the self-determines whether cash flows will result from collecting contractual cash flows.